L.A.D.P.!: Episode

 Plastique Tiara (pictured at RuPaul's DragCon LA in 2019) is eliminated from the competition.

-For the episode's mini-challenge, the contestants "read" (playfully insult) each other.
+The contestants return to the Werk Room after no one was eliminated on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with "reading" (or playfully insulting) each other.
 Brooke Lynn Hytes wins the mini-challenge.

-For the main challenge, the contestants pair up and perform in an improvised comedy police sketch for the TV series Los Angeles Drag Patrol (L.A.D.P.).
-Following are the teams:
+RuPaul then reveals the main challenge, which tasks the contestants with pairing up and performing in an improvised comedy police sketch for the TV series Los Angeles Drag Patrol (L.A.D.P.).
+As the winner of the mini-challenge, Brooke Lynn Hytes assigns the following pairs: